Zestfor

 Crisis Management and Change Implementation

-Leading from the front can give you the chance to be more responsive to crises or difficult situations.
-Since those who lead from the front often have access to on-the-ground information, they can react quickly and directly as a situation changes.
+Leading from the front gives you the chance to be more responsive to crises or difficult situations.
+Since those who lead from the front often have access to on-the-ground information, they can react quickly and directly as situations change.

 Building Team Morale and Engagement

-Leading from the front allows you to interact directly with employees, whether they’re in leadership roles or lower-level positions.
-This strategy can boost morale and create greater organisational cohesion.
+Leading from the front allows you to interact directly with employees, whether they’re in leadership roles or entry-level positions.
+This strategy can boost morale and create greater organisational cohesion through enhanced team confidence from visible leadership presence, improved communication between management and front-line staff, faster problem resolution through direct involvement, and stronger organisational culture through shared experiences.

 Learning from Global Leadership Wisdom

-The concept of leading from behind might initially sound peculiar, yet it represents a sophisticated leadership strategy.
-Linda Hill of Harvard Business School references Nelson Mandela’s autobiography, where he compared effective leadership with shepherding: “He stays behind the flock, letting the most nimble go out ahead, whereupon the others follow, not realising that all along they are being directed from behind.”¹
+Leading from behind might initially sound peculiar, yet it represents a sophisticated leadership strategy.
+When Linda Hill of Harvard Business School talks about leading from behind, she references Nelson Mandela’s autobiography, where he compared effective leadership with shepherding: “He stays behind the flock, letting the most nimble go out ahead, whereupon the others follow, not realising that all along they are being directed from behind.”1

 Leading from behind involves deliberately stepping back after establishing direction and expectations.
 It’s about trusting and empowering teams to navigate their way to achieving objectives without micromanagement stifling their potential.